 - Anyone else with whom a familial relationship exists

 If this is the first time you’ve been charged with domestic violence, you’re likely facing a class A misdemeanor.
-However, if you have any prior convictions, you may be facing a class 4 felony, which includes prison time.
+However, if you have any prior convictions, you may face a class 4 felony, including prison time.
 Even if you are not looking at a potential prison sentence, you will likely still have to contend with hefty fines, restraining orders, a criminal record, and a tarnished reputation if you are convicted.
 With a criminal record, you may experience difficulty obtaining a loan, getting housing, entering an educational program, and even getting a job.
-Clearly, a domestic violence conviction is something that you want to avoid at all costs—which is why you need the experience of Skokie domestic battery attorney Andrew M. Weisberg.
+A domestic violence conviction is something that you want to avoid at all costs—which is why you need the experience of Skokie domestic battery attorney Andrew M. Weisberg.

-Weisberg understands what kind of impact a domestic violence conviction can have on the rest of your life, and he will work tirelessly to provide the high quality representation that you need.
+Weisberg understands the impact a domestic violence conviction can have on the rest of your life, and he will work tirelessly to provide the high-quality representation you need.
 He firmly believes that everyone is innocent until proven guilty and has the right to an assertive and aggressive defense.
-When you retain Andrew M. Weisberg as your criminal defense lawyer, you have someone in your corner who has the expertise necessary to obtain the best possible outcome for your case.
+When you retain Andrew M. Weisberg as your criminal defense lawyer, you have someone in your corner with the expertise necessary to obtain the best possible outcome for your case.

 An Experienced Lawyer for Any Kind of Domestic Violence Charge

 Andrew M. Weisberg is uniquely positioned to defend you in any kind of Skokie domestic violence case.
-As a former Cook County prosecutor, he understands what you will be up against and is able to prepare the strongest possible arguments to counter your prosecution.
+As a former Cook County prosecutor, he understands what you will be up against and can prepare the strongest possible arguments to counter your prosecution.
 He has handled many cases like yours from both sides of the aisle and will be able to use his multifaceted perspective to your advantage.
-He will also be able to clearly explain the charges you’re facing and keep you informed of what’s going on with your case every step of the way.
-He will provide compassionate legal counsel and an aggressive defense in the following types of cases:
+He will also be able to clearly explain the charges you’re facing and inform you of what’s going on with your case at every step.
+He will provide compassionate legal counsel and aggressive defense in the following types of cases:

 - Battery (720 ILCS 5/12-3)